teracow/googliser/README.md

 **Usage Examples:**

     $ ./googliser.sh -p "cows"
-This will download the first 25 available images for the search phrase *"cows"*
+This will download the first 25 available images for the search-phrase *"cows"*

     $ ./googliser.sh --number 250 --phrase "kittens" --concurrency 10 --failures 0
-This will download the first 250 available images for the search phrase *"kittens"* and download up to 10 images at once and ignore the failures limit.
+This will download the first 250 available images for the search-phrase *"kittens"* and download up to 10 images at once and ignore the failures limit.

     $ ./googliser.sh --number 56 --phrase "fish and chips" --upper-size 50000 --lower-size 2000 --failures 0 --debug
-This will download the first 56 available images for the search phrase *"fish and chips"* but only if the image files are between 2KB and 50KB in size, ignore the failures limit and write a debug file.
+This will download the first 56 available images for the search-phrase *"fish and chips"* but only if the image files are between 2KB and 50KB in size, ignore the failures limit and write a debug file.

 ---
 **Samples:**